Olive Checkland: Career

 She married the economics student Sydney Checkland on 11 September 1942 and had five children with him.
 Checkland cared for her husband while he was recovering from injuries sustained in the Falaise Pocket during the Normandy landings.
 From 1957 to 1982, she worked in partnership with her husband in forming University of Glasgow's School of Economic History and contacted faculty and senior students.
-Checkland arranged and managed her husband's working day, was influential in employing its inaugural departmental secretary. and worked extensively socially and academically with the university.
-She got involved in collecting and preserving the destruction of business records of financially insecure Scottish companies.
-Checkland her family helped to shelter Hungarian and later Chilean refugees escaping the Presidency of Salvador Allende.
+Checkland arranged and managed her husband's working day, was influential in employing its inaugural departmental secretary, and worked extensively socially and academically with the university.
+She became involved in collecting and preserving the business records of financially insecure Scottish companies.
+Checkland and her family helped to shelter Hungarian and later Chilean refugees escaping the Presidency of Salvador Allende.

 In 1974, she and her husband edited a republication of the English Poor Law Amendment Act 1834, followed by research on the Scottish Poor Laws.
 Checkland and Bob Cage wrote about the St John's poor relief experiment brought about by Thomas Chalmers in Glasgow from 1819 to 1823.
 The publication of her first book, Philanthropy in Victorian Scotland – Social Welfare and the Voluntary Principle, came in 1980.
 The book earned Checkland the Scottish Arts Council Book Award.
 Two years later, she and Margaret Lamb co-wrote their joint study Health Care and Social History, the Glasgow Case, and Industry and Ethos Scotland, 1832-1914 with her husband in 1984.
 Checkland did not collaborate academically further with her husband after his death in 1986.
 She learnt she could find solace and happiness in researching and writing, and specialised on post-19th century British-Japanese cultural, economic and social relations.
 In 1989, Checkland's book, Britain's Encounter with Meiji Japan, 1868–1912, studied how Japan sent their finest citizens to learn manufacturing abilities.
 This was followed by the publication of Humanitarianism and the Emperor's Japan, 1877–1977 in 1993, which examines the good and poor behaviour of Japanese soldiers towards prisoners of war in 20th century warfare.

 Checkland, Shizuya Nishimura and Norio Tamaki co-edited the book Pacific Banking 1859-1959: East Meets West in 1994, and authored Isabella Bird and 'a Woman's Right to Do what She Can Do Well two years later.
 Her 1998 publication, Japanese Whisky, Scotch Blend: Masataka Taketsuru, the Japanese Whisky King and Rita, His Scotch Wife, attracted press coverage in both Japan and the United Kingdom.
 It discusses how Masataka Taketsuru established the Nikka whisky distillery in 1934 after visiting Glasgow from Hokkaido to learn how to distil.
 The final book Checkland wrote was Building Cultural Bridges in 2003, which talks about the exchanging of artistic influences between Japan and the United Kingdom.
 Outside of her research, she was a four-time visiting professor at Keio University in Tokyo, and, as associate editor for 19th-century East Asians, wrote five biographies for Oxford University Press' Dictionary of National Biography.